 The ‘Drama’ album wasn’t that bad.
 Tempus Fugit had a good bass line.
 But little wonder that when Anderson re-joined the band he didn’t perform the numbers from that LP.

-The only good thing about this whole episode was that it finally killed off any warm residual feelings I had towards prog rock.
-Suddenly, they really were the sad and tragic dinosaurs that the NME had warned us they were since the dawn of punk.
+The only good thing about this whole episode was that it finally killed off any warm residual feelings I had towards 1970s prog rock.
+Suddenly, they really were the sad and tragic dinosaurs that the NME had warned us they had become since the dawn of punk.